audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 Combines the Bouncing Ball Delay with a panning effect.
 A delay effect in which the echo get faster, like a bouncing ball.
 Each echo is panned further from center by the designated amount.

-This plug-in has bugs and may produce unpredictable results with some settings, but is basically functional.
+This plugin has bugs and may produce unpredictable results with some settings, but is basically functional.

 Parameters: